AbreuNatali/practice/README.md

-# training
+# practice
-training and practice
+practical tasks for training